Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Carnival and Corner of the Strozzi Palace, Florence

-Born in New Jersey, Kathleen H. Greatorex studied art under her artist-mother (Eliza Pratt Greatorex) and in New York, Rome, and Munich.
-During the 1880s and 90s, she exhibited in Paris and Chicago and taught art in New York.
-Her sister, Eleanor, was also an artist.
-The three Greatorex women artists were part of the art colony in Cragsmoor, New York and traveled extensively in Europe, Africa, and the U.S.
+Kathleen H. Greatorex was born in New Jersey to Henry Wellington Greatorex, a church music composer and concert performer, who died when she was seven.
+Kathleen and her sister Elizabeth studied art under their widowed artist-mother (Eliza Pratt Greatorex) who supported the family by teaching art and by sales of her artworks.
+The daughters continued their studies in New York, Rome, and Munich.
+During the 1880s and 90s, Kathleen exhibited in Paris and Chicago and taught art in New York.
+The three Greatorex women artists became part of the art colony in Cragsmoor, New York and traveled extensively in Europe, Africa, and the U.S.

 My Garden, Kennebunk--